On Trip To China, North Korea's Leader Says Denuclearization Is Reachable

 He adds that as China is not being included in the talks with South Korean President Moon Jae-in in April and U.S. Pres.
 Donald Trump in May, Xi needs to make sure China's national interests are respected.

 The White House said that China's government had communicated the upshot of Kim's visit to China on Tuesday.
-And Chinese state media report that China's top diplomat, State Councilor Yang Jiechi will visit Seoul this week to inform South Korea about the visit.
+And Chinese state media report that China's top diplomat Yang Jiechi will visit Seoul this week to inform South Korea about the visit.